gardener/gardener/docs/development/dependencies.md

 ## Updating Dependencies

-The `Makefile` contains a rule called `revendor` which performs `go mod tidy` and `go mod vendor`.
+The `Makefile` contains a rule called `revendor` which performs `go mod tidy` and `go mod vendor`:
-`go mod tidy` makes sure go.mod matches the source code in the module.
+- `go mod tidy` makes sure `go.mod` matches the source code in the module.
 It adds any missing modules necessary to build the current module's packages and dependencies, and it removes unused modules that don't provide any relevant packages.
-`go mod vendor` resets the main module's vendor directory to include all packages needed to build and test all the main module's packages.
+- `go mod vendor` resets the main module's vendor directory to include all packages needed to build and test all the main module's packages.
 It does not include test code for vendored packages.

 ```bash
 make revendor
 ```

-The dependencies are installed into the `vendor` folder which **should be added** to the VCS.
+The dependencies are installed into the `vendor` folder, which **should be added** to the VCS.

 :warning: Make sure that you test the code after you have updated the dependencies!